 Oregon Short-Term Fund (OSTF): Treasury operates the OSTF as a short-term cash investment vehicle for state agencies’ idle cash.
 The primary objectives of the OSTF, in priority order, are preservation of principal (safety), liquidity, and return on investment (yield).
-The Investment Division invests the cash while the Finance Division provides all administrative and operational support activities.
+The Investment Division invests the cash, while the Finance Division provides administrative and operational support activities.
 For more information on the OSTF click here.

 Oregon Intermediate Term Pool (OITP): Treasury operates the OITP as a vehicle to invest dollars not needed to cover short-term needs and able to withstand greater price volatility to achieve returns often associated with longer-term investments.
 For more information on the OITP click here.